Git Version Control Introduction

 Upload (Push) your local changes to the remote (Cloud)

-Branches are a similar to parallel worlds to Git.
+Branches in Git are similar to parallel worlds.
 They start off the same, and then they can “branch” out into different varying paths.
 Consider the Git control flow to look similar to this.

 git branch branch-name where branch-name is the name of the branch to create.
 The new branch history will be created from the current active branch.